Hackuarium/beemos/scale-i2c/README.md

 ## Making

-Version 1.0.0 has 2 small bugs.
-A small cable has to be soldered as show in the following picture and the resistor in the red circle should be 220k instead of 1m.
+Version 1.0.0 has 2 small bugs:

+- small cable has to be soldered as show in the following picture
+- the resistor in the red circle should be 220k instead of 1m

 <img src="docs/board100.jpg" />